ipvm-wg/spec/workflow/README.md

 Tasks are the smallest unit work in an IPVM workflow.
 Tasks describe everything required to the negotate the of work.
 While all Tasks share some fields, the details MAY be quite different based on the resorce and action being taken.
 Each Task is restricted to a single [safety level](FIXME), such as a deterministic Wasm module, or [effects](FIXME) like an HTTP `GET` request or Docker container, with no ability to intermix the two directly.

-IPVM Tasks are defined as a subtype of [UCAN Tasks](https://github.com/ucan-wg/invocation/blob/rough/README.md#32-ipld-schema).
+IPVM Tasks are defined as a subtype of [UCAN Tasks](https://github.com/ucan-wg/invocation/blob/main/README.md#32-ipld-schema).
 Task types MAY require specific fields in the `inputs` field.
 Timeouts, gas, credits, transactional guarantees, result visibility, and so on MAY be separately confifured in the `ipvm/config` field.

-!!
-FIXME link to invocation main

-Tasks MAY be configured in aggragate in the [global defaults](FIXME).
+Tasks MAY be configured in aggragate in the [global defaults](#215-defaults).
 Individual Task configuration MUST be embedded inside of a [UCAN Action](https://github.com/ucan-wg/invocation)'s `meta['ipvm/confg']` field.

 ## 4.1 JSON Examples